grafana/grafana-operator/documentation/design_proposal/001_organization.md

 Instead of having a single CRD to manage organiaztions, teams and users we could have multiple ones.

 If teams, users or orgs get more "abilities" they are separated and can be changed independently.
-I just feel it might assist in organizing all parts of the user/right management.

 Also if upstream grafana decides to do a breaking change around one the CR:s we only need to bump one of the API versions, assuming that they are not to hard coupled.